 Number of rocks and logs – 109

 Habitats include - butterfly garden, birdscape, insect hotel, indigenous plant propagation, composting area, nest boxes, lizard lounges, frog bogs, wetlands, worm farms.

 All classes are involved with students driving all programs/activities.

-'Late in Term 1, 40 teachers and students visited Winters Flat Primary School, in Mount Alexander Shire, who had very graciously invited ResourceSmart Schools to visit and learn how easy it is to adopt sustainability practices.
+'Late in Term 1 in 2021, 40 teachers and students visited Winters Flat Primary School, in Mount Alexander Shire, who had very graciously invited ResourceSmart Schools to visit and learn how easy it is to adopt sustainability practices.
 We had a fantastic morning and learned how the school, guided by Terry the RSS teacher, used biodiversity projects that are relevant and topical to the area to complete the RSS biodiversity module.
 We toured the 7 acre grounds and marvelled at the productive gardens, while networking and making plans to re-energise our own spaces.
 Thank you for having us.
 If you didn't make it along or would like to know more about Winters Flat biodiversity projects, please read Robyn MacLean's notes here.'